allan9x/Twitter-Hashtag-Scraper/README.md

 # Twitter-Hashtag-Scraper
-A Python program that will scrape a selected number of tweets containing the term 'COVID' or 'Health'
+A Python program that will scrape a selected number of tweets containing the term 'COVID' or 'Health'.